-CopyrightTips from experts at CopyrightsNow.com
+CopyrightTips from experts\ at CopyrightsNow.com

-Question: Your friend or family member offers to create illustrations or take photos for your book.
+Question: You finished your manuscript and hire an illustrator or photographer to create illustrations/photos for your book.
 So, who owns the work product?
 And how do you copyright your book?

-The answer depends on who has 'ownership' of the work created (i.e., illustrations, photos, etc.) and whether ownership gets transferred to you or stays with the original creator.
+The answer depends on who has 'ownership' of each creative element (i.e., illustrations, photos, etc.) and whether ownership gets transferred to you or stays with the original creator.

-You may be thinking that using some photos or illustrations are 'No Big Deal'... given it's a family member or friend.
-And you may be OK if the book is a flop and makes no money.
-But if the book is a 'winner' and earns lots of money... that's when the 'wolves will come after you'... and may claim it was their contribution that made it a success or even sue for copyright infringement and money damages for using their work!
+You may be thinking that using some photos or illustrations are 'No Big Deal'... but if your book is a 'winner' and earns lots of money... that's when the 'wolves will come after you'... and may demand royalties or a license or even sue you for copyright infringement and money damages for using their work!

-So, it is always best to be pro-active and have a written understanding of who owns the 'rights' to the work with a written document to avoid future legal entanglements!
+So, it is always best to be pro-active and have a written understanding of who owns the 'rights' to each element you use with a written document to avoid future legal entanglements!

-There are two basic situations to using another's work:
+There are two basic situations in using another's work:

-- (1) You use the work with permission (but don't own copyrights) - (2) You own the 'rights' to the work under a 'Work-for-Hire' agreement and do own the copyrights
+- (1) You use the work with permission (but don't own copyrights) - (2) You own the all 'rights' to the work under a 'Work-for-Hire' agreement and own the copyrights